dburian/transformer_document_embedding/README.md

 What I really want to teach the model is similarity between documents.
 This

+### Chosen

+#### Classifiaction

+The goal with classification evaluation is to show our model is able to differentiate documents across diverse set of attributes.
+There are different "spaces" for sentiments, content, ...

+Get an idea how our model compares on shorter inputs:

+- [IMDB][imdb] - avg. length of 300 wordpieces, sentiment classification
+- [Hyperpartisan][hyperpartisan] - binary classification, only ~600 documents
+  long enough

+Proper longer inputs:

+- [RCV1][rcv1] - Reuters English news collection, 103 classes divided to 3 views
+  of the data

+Alternativelly for multilingual classification:

+- [MLDoc][mldoc] - multilingual Reuters news collection with uniform
+  distribution accross languages, for the official original dataset an agreement is needed (in a TREC track)

+#### Document similarity/retrieval

+The goal with document retrieval tasks is to show our model maps similar documents close to each other in the feature space.

+TODO: What here?

+#### Study the embedding itself

+- [Uniformity and Alignment][wang_20] - also discussed in [Jian 22][jian_22]

 ### Looked through

 #### Classification

-- *IMDB* - avg. length of 300 wordpieces
-- *Hyperpartisan* - binary classification, only ~600 documents long enough
-- MIMIC-III - multilabel classification, see more at [example usage][mullenbach_18] used by BigBird
+- MIMIC-III - multilabel classification, avg. length of 710 tokens, see more at [example usage][mullenbach_18] used by BigBird
 - 20news - 20 classes, only 20k docs of unknown length
 - [Reuters-21578][reuters] - 90 classes, skewed, 10k docs, usually smaller size
 - [OSHUMED][oshumed] - titles and abstracts of medical articles
-- [*MLDoc*][mldoc] - another (and newer then Reuters-21578) Reuters news
-  collection with similar multilingual priors, for the official original dataset an agreement is needed
 - [ECtHR][ecthr] - court hearings mapping allegations to articles that were allegedly violated